Taxonomy of Blue Fescue Grass:

 Characteristics of Blue Fescue Grass:

-As its Latin species name (glauca) suggests, blue fescue grass bears a bluish-gray or "glaucous" color.
+As its Latin specific epithet (glauca) suggests, blue fescue grass bears a bluish-gray or "glaucous" color.
 This color is its chief selling point and beautifully complements the silvery foliage of a plant such as lamb’s ears.
 Blue fescue grass is also one of the drought-tolerant ornamental grasses and a type that is shorter than many (usually a bit under 1' x 1').

 Planting Zones for Blue Fescue Grass:

 Elijah Blue blue fescue grass can be grown in planting zones 4-8.
 Festuca glauca is indigenous to Europe.